NIC-MichalLabedzki/nf/README.rst

 9. screen/tmux session/window/pane title/name in label
 10. Python module aka library interface "import nf;nf.nf(['ls'])"

-TMUX/SCREEN used be `nf` or how to test it
+TMUX/SCREEN used by `nf` or how to test it
 ------------------------------------------
 1. tmux session name:
 .. code-block:: bash